Projection Sparse Principal Component Analysis: an efficient least squares method: Numerical results

 \subsection{Comparison with conventional SPCA}

-In this section we compare the performance of the first sparse components computed with a conventional SPCA method and with projection SPCA.
-As conventional SPCA method we used SPCA-IE \citep{wan} with \emph{amvl} criterion.
-This method was shown to perform similarly to other SPCA methods, it does not require to choose arbitrary sparsity parameters and is simple to implement.
+In this section we compare the performances of the first sparse components computed with a conventional SPCA method and with PSPCA.
+As our conventional SPCA method we used SPCA-IE \citep{wan} with the amvl criterion.
+This method was shown to perform similarly to other SPCA methods.
+It does not require to choose arbitrary sparsity parameters and is simple to implement.

-We compare the norm of the components, the relative cumulative variance that they explain and their correlation with the full PC for different cardinalities.
-Since the results for large matrices are quite similar we limit this comparison to four datasets: Crime, Isolets, Khanh and Ramaswamy.
-For the last dataset we computed the conventional sparse components using simple thresholding, stopping the computation to cardinality 200; details of the performance of components with larger cardinality computed with different conventional SPCA methods can be found in the papers cited above.
+Since the results for fat matrices are quite similar, we present the results only for four datasets: Crime, Isolets, Khanh and Ramaswamy.
+For the last dataset, we computed the conventional sparse components using simple thresholding, stopping the computation at cardinality 200; details of the performance of components with larger cardinality computed with different conventional SPCA methods for this dataset can be found in the papers cited above.

-Figure \ref{fig:compspca} compares the performance of the components computed with different methods.
-The LS SPCA values for the rank deficient Khanh and Ramaswamy datasets are available only until the solutions reach full rank cardinality (87 and 143, respectively) at which the components explain the maximum possible variance.
-Clearly SPCA-IE outperforms projection SPCA in the norm of the components.
+Figure~\ref{fig:compspca} compares the relative norm ($||\bt||^2/||\bX||^2$), $\rCvexp$ and their correlation with the full PCs for increasing cardinality of the first components computed with PSPCA and SPCA-IE on different datasets.
+The PSPCA values for the rank deficient Khanh and Ramaswamy datasets are available only until the solutions reach full rank cardinality (87 and 143, respectively) at which the components explain the maximum possible variance.
+Clearly SPCA-IE outperforms PSPCA in the norm of the components.
 However, the latter method guarantees higher variance explained and closer convergence to the PC with much lower cardinality.

-This phenomenon is more evident for large rank deficient datasets when conventional sparse components combination of hundreds of variables explain less variance than projection components which are combinations of much fewer variables.
-As explained in Section \ref{sec:compspca}, projection SPCA components reach the maximum when their cardinality is equal to the matrix rank while conventional SPCA components reach the maximum when their cardinality is equal to the number of variables.
-The plots show clearly that the components' norms are not related to the variance that they explain or to their correlation with the PC, confirming the theoretical conclusions given above.
+The differences in performance of the two approaches are more evident for large rank deficient datasets, when conventional sparse components with cardinality in the hundreds explain less variance than PSPCA components of much lower cardinality.
+The plots also show clearly that the components' norms are not related to the variance that they explain or to their correlation with the PC.
+This confirms the theoretical conclusions given in Section \ref{sec:convspca}.